 “Today, a new era of aerial photography dawns upon us with the introduction of DJI’s new flagship product, the Mavic 2 series,” said Roger Luo, president at DJI.
 “The Mavic 2 Pro and Mavic 2 Zoom will enable photographers and videographers to take their inspirations to the air quickly and elevate their creative ideas to new heights.”

 Designed for professionals, aerial photographers and content creators, the Mavic 2 is the most advanced camera drone ever built.
 Incorporating the iconic folding design of the most popular Mavic Pro, the Mavic 2 is a powerful device with new gimbal-stabilized cameras and advanced features like Hyperlapse and ActiveTrack.
 These functions allow the drone to create moving time-lapse images when the drone covers a large distance.
 With an impressive flight time of up to 31 minutes and a more stable video transmission system, the Mavic 2 delivers an optimal flight stability for capturing dynamic shots with a higher contrast ratio.

-“The Mavic 2’s redesigned, more aerodynamic airframe reduces body drag by up to 19% compared to the Mavic Pro, allowing the Mavic 2 to fly at a velocity up to 44 mph (72 km/h) in Sports mode.
+“The Mavic 2’s redesigned, more aerodynamic airframe reduces body drag by up to 19 percent compared to the Mavic Pro, allowing it to fly at a velocity of up to 44mph (72km/h) in Sports Mode.
 The newly improved flight time was a result of the combination of a more efficient, quieter propulsion system and noise reducing propellers,” DJI explains on its website.